 For its third year OggCamp moved down south, to the leafy surrounds of Farnham in Surrey.
 The massive venue was crammed with guests attending the two day event, many new to OggCamp.
 For the first time a scheduled speaker track was introduced in the main stage, with the remaining two tracks being run as an unconference.

-OggCamp moved back up north to Liverpool in 2012, with LJMU providing a splendid venue.
+OggCamp moved back up north to Liverpool in 2012 and 2013, with LJMU providing a splendid venue.
 Alongside the scheduled main stage were three unconference tracks, an open hardware jam and a coffee shop!
 There was a video Q&A with Stephen Fry and some people built a house in the foyer.

 Although started by two podcasts, OggCamp has now become something else: a genuine community event.
 It’s the biggest free software and free culture event in the UK and it’s still entirely free to get in.